hoavu-cs/aku-chess-engine/README.md

 I'm trying out several sampling strategies.

 Misc:
 - The engine has its NNUE inference for the vanilla NNUE (768 -> 1024)x2 -> output architecture.
 The model was trained using the Bullet library and some Stockfish/Leela's binpacks.
-If you're not happy about this, this engine's main purpose isn't to play in tournaments (although you should not be upset about someone's toy project).
+If you're not happy about this, this engine's main purpose isn't to play in tournaments (although you should not be too upset about someone's toy project).
 - For the handcrafted evaluation version, visit: [donbot_hce](https://github.com/hoavu-cs/donbot_hce).
 No longer maintained.